arunj123/pico_display/README.md

-# Pico W BLE Media Controller & Keyboard
+# Pico W BLE Media Controller & Dynamic TCP Weather Display

-This project transforms a Raspberry Pi Pico W into a versatile, standalone Bluetooth Low Energy (BLE) Human Interface Device (HID).
-It provides two distinct, high-quality firmware targets: an advanced Media Controller with a rotary encoder and an LCD display, and a classic BLE Keyboard.
+This project transforms a Raspberry Pi Pico W into a versatile, multi-function device.
+It provides two distinct, high-quality firmware targets and a sophisticated Python host application.

+1.  **Advanced Media Controller (`media_app`):** The flagship application.
+It's a BLE Human Interface Device (HID) with a rotary encoder for media control, which also connects to your local Wi-Fi to receive data from a host application.
+It then renders a beautiful, real-time weather and clock display on a color LCD.
+2.  **Classic BLE Keyboard (`keyboard_app`):** A more traditional firmware that turns the Pico W into a simple wireless keyboard.

-The project is architected in C++ for robustness and clarity, leveraging the Raspberry Pi Pico's unique Programmable I/O (PIO) for high-performance peripheral control and standard GPIO interrupts for efficient user input.
+The project is architected in C++ for performance and clarity, heavily leveraging the Pico's unique Programmable I/O (PIO) and demonstrating a robust cooperative multitasking approach to handle Bluetooth, Wi-Fi, and hardware interrupts simultaneously.

 ## Features

-### 1. Media Controller (`media_app`)
+### 1. Media Controller & Weather Display (`media_app`)

-This is the flagship application of the project.
-It turns the Pico W into a sophisticated wireless media knob.
+This is a sophisticated, network-connected information display and media controller.

+*   **Dual-Functionality:** Operates simultaneously as a BLE media controller and a Wi-Fi-connected display client.
 *   **Rotary Encoder Input:**
-    *   **Rotation:** Controls volume up and down on the connected host device (PC, phone, tablet).
+    *   **Rotation:** Controls volume up/down on the connected host (PC, phone).
     *   **Push-Button:** Toggles mute on/off.
+*   **Dynamic Weather & Clock Display:**
+    *   Receives image data over a custom TCP protocol from a host Python application.
+    *   Renders a beautiful UI with a dynamic gradient background that changes based on the time of day.
+    *   Displays the current time, date, weather icon, temperature, weather description, wind speed, humidity, sunrise, and sunset times.
-*   **ST7789 Color LCD Display:**
+*   **ST7789 Color LCD:**
-    *   Provides a rich graphical user interface.
-    *   Displays status, icons, text, and graphical elements.
-    *   High-speed, non-blocking driver powered by a PIO state machine.
+    *   High-speed, non-blocking driver powered by a PIO state machine to offload the CPU.
-*   **Bluetooth LE Connectivity:**
+*   **Bluetooth LE HID:**
-    *   Reports as a standard "Consumer Control" HID device for broad compatibility.
+    *   Reports as a standard "Consumer Control" device for broad compatibility.
+*   **Robust, Non-Blocking Design:**
+    *   The entire application runs in a cooperative, single-threaded main loop that services Wi-Fi, Bluetooth, and application logic without panics or race conditions.
+    *   Encoder inputs are captured via high-priority GPIO interrupts that coexist safely with the wireless driver.

+### 2. Host Weather Display Application (`display_manager.py`)

+A Python application designed to run on a networked computer (like a Raspberry Pi or PC) that serves data to the Pico W.

+*   **Live Data Fetching:** Periodically pulls real-time weather data from the Open-Meteo API.
+*   **Advanced UI Generation:** Creates a polished, aesthetically pleasing UI image using the Pillow library, complete with colorful, programmatically drawn weather icons.
+*   **Efficient "Diff & Tile" Algorithm:**
+    *   To minimize network traffic and prevent screen flicker, the script compares the newly generated UI with the last frame sent.
+    *   It calculates the smallest rectangular "bounding box" that contains all the changed pixels (a "diff").
+    *   If this diff is larger than the 8KB TCP payload limit, it is automatically broken down into smaller "tiles."
+    *   Only the necessary tiles are sent to the Pico W. This is extremely efficient for updates like the clock changing, where only a small part of the screen needs to be redrawn.
-    *   Includes a Battery Service to report power levels to the host.
+*   **Reliable TCP Communication:** Uses a custom, framed TCP protocol to send image tiles to the Pico W.
-*   **Robust and Efficient Design:**
-    *   The rotary encoder is read using a highly reliable, low-overhead interrupt-driven method.
-    *   Button presses are debounced with a state machine in the main application loop to prevent glitches and double-clicks.
-    *   The entire application is event-driven and sleeps when idle to conserve power.

-### 2. BLE Keyboard (`keyboard_app`)
+### 3. BLE Keyboard (`keyboard_app`)

 A more traditional HID implementation that turns the Pico W into a wireless keyboard.

-*   **Standard HID Keyboard:** Emulates a standard USB keyboard over BLE.
+*   **Standard HID Keyboard:** Emulates a standard keyboard over BLE.
-*   **Multiple Input Modes:**
+*   **Multiple Input Modes:** Can be controlled via a serial terminal or run in an automatic demo mode.
-    *   **Stdin Mode:** (If `HAVE_BTSTACK_STDIN` is defined) Type characters into a serial terminal (like PuTTY or Minicom) and have them sent as keystrokes.
-    *   **Demo Mode:** (Default) Automatically types a pre-defined string of text, demonstrating the keyboard functionality without any external input.
-*   **US Keyboard Layout:** Includes a full implementation for a standard US keyboard layout, mapping ASCII characters to the correct HID keycodes and modifiers.

 ## Hardware & Wiring